 Students shall have access to supplies, equipment, and greenhouse facilities, and lab or field facilities for the conduct of their research.
 If special equipment, supplies, labor, or transportation are needed, arrangements shall be made with the major professor.
 Faculty members must be consulted if equipment or supplies are needed from their laboratory.
 Classroom laboratory supplies are not to be removed from the teaching laboratories for use in a student's research or other purpose.
 Special regulations for use of facilities will be formulated as needs arise.
-Students also should become familiar with guidelines for greenhouse use in the handout entitled "Care and Maintenance of Plant Pathology Greenhouse Complexes" at http://plantpath.caes.uga.edu/about/documents/greenhouse.pdf
+Students also should become familiar with guidelines for greenhouse by scheduling a consultation with the local greenhouse supervisor via their major professor or lab manager.

+IV.
 Office Staff and Resources

-Our office staff is available to assist with the following items: obtaining keys and office space, information pertaining to your graduate program (such as registering, removing flags, add/ drop), petty cash, travel vouchers, purchase orders, mail, faxes, and inquiries relating to telephone usage.
+Our office staff is available to assist with the following items: obtaining keys and office space, information pertaining to your graduate assistantship, travel authorities and reimbursements, purchase orders, mail, faxes, and inquiries relating to telephone usage.
 Any personnel and budgetary questions should be directed to the financial staff.

-Mail
+V. Mail

 Campus and U.S. mail is delivered to the Department daily, Monday through Friday and is placed in your assigned mailbox in a timely manner.
 Outgoing mail is collected each morning by campus personnel.
 Do not have personal mail sent to your departmental address.
+Please consult with your Major Professor for items to be sent by courier (e.g., UPS, FedEx, DHL).

+VI.
 Photocopying